-Driving from St. Lorenzen into Gadertal valley, you soon notice that there's something different about the signs when compared with the rest of Kronplatz holiday resort.
+Driving from St. Lorenzen into Gadertal valley, you soon notice that there's something different about the signs when compared with the rest of Kronplatz area.
 You are met with centuries of Dolomite tradition in the old-fashioned, melodious-sounding names which chime out the ancient language and breathe life again and again into even more ancient mythical figures.
 A lot of effort goes into keeping up old culture and language here.
 The Ladin cultural institute, Micurà de Rü, has been given the task of doing this and organises and promotes initiatives based on Ladin language and culture.
 It publishes books on the Ladin language, both written in Ladin and other languages.
 The library, which carefully preserves all kinds of gems concerning Ladin language and culture, is very interesting for inquisitive types.
 Those wishing to find out about a specialist subject area can turn to the helpful librarian or have a browse through the shop.

 Culture served on a plate